 Another report by SHRM terms peer-to-peer recognition to be way more effective than managerial recognition, with 41% of the companies that implement this mode of recognition experiencing a positive increase in customer satisfaction.

-Monetary rewards can play can be an additional factor on top of social recognition.
+Monetary rewards can be an additional factor in addition to social recognition.

 Both monetary and non-monetary rewards add up to the ‘feel-good factors’ for engaging employees.

-The most critical aspect of recognition is spontaneity, appreciation as something good happens.
+The most critical aspect of recognition is spontaneity, which is appreciation as and when something good happens.

 A pat on the back or a round of applause at a team meeting; all make a difference, if on time.